brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Barbarians

 - [Berserker from the Fate series](https://www.youtube.com/watch?v=EbH0Jm2stUc) - If you've ever wondered what a level 20 martial character would look like in battle, look no further.
-- [Lagertha "The Shieldmaiden" from _Vikings_](https://www.youtube.com/watch?v=liF0AyTz6Os) - Far from being some random brute, Lagertha is a noble woman - both as a queen and someone with values and a strong purpose.
+- [Lagertha "The Shieldmaiden" from _Vikings_](https://www.youtube.com/watch?v=liF0AyTz6Os) - Far from being some random brute, Lagertha is a noble woman - both as a queen and someone with values and a purpose.
 Her defiant personality and commitment to something bigger than herself are a great inspiration for a Barbarian.
 - [Wolverine from MCU](https://www.youtube.com/watch?v=r3Slqc4wDYk) - Nobody can take more abuse and keep going than Wolverine.
 He's a fierce fighter, but his greatest strength is just ignoring damage that would incapacitate other combatants.

 ## <a name="Bard"></a>Bard

-Bards are the quintessential jacks of all trades and can fill a wide variety of roles, reminiscent of the old red mages of Final Fantasy games.
+Bards are the quintessential jacks of all trades and can fill many roles, reminiscent of the old red mages of Final Fantasy games.
 They’re full casters and get good [support](/5e-build-guides/support-caster-builds/) and [control](/5e-build-guides/control-caster-builds/) options, but they can wear light armor and fight with weapons when needed.
 They get a lot of skill proficiencies and can fill any gaps in the party’s array of skills.
-Bards also have a lot of options for making the entire party stronger, making any ally more effective at what they do.
+Bards also have many options for buffing their teammates, making any ally more effective at what they do.
 As high-charisma characters, bards are notoriously strong social characters and natural performers.

 Primary Stat: [Charisma](/5e-character-creation/mental-stats-compared/#Charisma)